webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 ## Texture Types and Texture Views

 Until this point we've only used 2d textures.
-There are 6 types of textures
+There are 3 types of textures

 * "1d"
 * "2d"
-* "2d-array"
 * "3d"
-* "cube"
-* "cube-array"

 In some way you can *kind of* consider a "2d" texture just a "3d" texture with a depth of 1.
 And a "1d" texture is just a "2d" texture with a height of 1.
 Two